Suspension - Definition, Examples, Types, Properties, FAQs

 3. Simple physical separation methods, such as filtration, cannot separate solution particles.

-Depending upon the amount of solute present in a solution, it can be classified as dilute, concentrated or a saturated solution.
-A solution which contains a relatively larger amount of solute is a concentrated solution while a solution which contains a relatively less amount of solute is a dilute solution.
+Depending upon the amount of solute present in a solution, it can be classified as dilute, concentrated, or a saturated solution.
+A solution that contains a relatively larger amount of solute is a concentrated solution, while a solution that contains a relatively smaller amount of solute is a dilute solution.

 Colloid(definition)